 While most product demo videos often stick to a promotional tone, you can also use an educational approach to offer your audience valuable information about your product or service while promoting it.

-That’s exactly what we did with Catan, the world-famous board game, in this charming explainer video.
+That’s exactly what we did with Catan, the world-famous board game, in this charming animated video.

 Who said you can’t turn an explanation into a charming experience?

 Some products just don’t look visually striking appealing – a challenge you can imagine that Philips encountered when thinking of ways to showcase their fryer; a product that essentially looks like a black box.